How do you decide on the design of your website for your business.

 Ten tips as a guide for getting good website design for you

 2. Determine a ballpark or affordable budget at this point in your business.
 You need to be realistic, by allocating a decent budget.
-Do not engage someone you cannot afford, but again be careful about using someone who seems very low cost.
+Do not engage someone you cannot afford, but again be careful about engaging someone who seems very low cost.
 Do stretch yourself on this somewhat, because good design shows, as does bad design.
 If design is charged on a per page basis and the budget is limited, you would be be better with 5 well designed pages, rather than have 10 pages without decent design.
 Is it design lite as in a small amount of design input or is it proper website design, is it just focused on the home page or is it to be on all pages?
 You can always get more work done later, as your income increases because of having the new website.

 3. Do a wireframe or layout like an architects plan, for a mobile view first and then for a desktop view – approve that as a guideline.
 Always start with mobile first, because this is where most of your visitors will start their journey, even if they end up viewing on a desktop view later, especially true for B2B.